 What Kind of Spiders Are There?

 There are more than 50,000 types of spiders in the world.
-However, if you have a spider infestation in your home, it’s probably one of the following:
+However, the most common types of house spiders include:

 - Grass Spider

 Why Do I Have So Many Spiders in My House?

 There are several reasons you may have a spider problem in your house.
 Spiders will be especially tempted to enter your house if the conditions outside are too dry, wet, or cold for them to thrive.